In This Section

 - Enter a password to complete your account setup.

-When you create an app in the Urban Airship dashboard, you are creating an application record for your iOS or Android app.
-For Web Notify, your “app” is your website.
+When you create a project in the Urban Airship dashboard, you are creating an application record for your iOS or Android app.
+For Web Notify, your project is your website.
 Your Urban Airship app record is what we use to generate the required keys you’ll need to talk to different push notification services and keep track of your audience, messaging campaigns, analytics, and so forth.

-If you just registered and clicked the Add your app button, you are ready to add your first app.
+If you just registered and clicked the Mobile App option, you are ready to add your first project.

-If you already had an account, click the New app button in the upper right corner of the dashboard, then continue with the steps below.
+If you already had an account, click the Create Project button in the upper right corner of the dashboard, then continue with the steps below.

-Anyone can set up an Urban Airship app at this stage, but the next several steps (uploading the push certificate, installing the SDK) will need to be completed by a mobile developer.
+Anyone can set up an Urban Airship project at this stage, but the next several steps (uploading the push certificate, installing the SDK) will need to be completed by a developer.

-- Enter your app’s name, set its icon and production status, and select its
+- Enter your project’s name, set its icon and environment, and select

-- App Name: Enter a descriptive name for your app.
+- Name: Enter a descriptive name for your project.
 You have the option to change it later.

 - Icon: Optionally upload your icon.
 This does not have to be the same icon you submit to app marketplaces, but that is the typical practice.

-- Click the Save button, or cancel to discard.
+- Click the Create Project button, or cancel to discard.
 After saving, the next screen will display the Quickstart Guide.

-- Some of our customers have only one app, and some have hundreds.
+- Some of our customers have only one project, and some have hundreds.
 If you

 work in a large organization, keep in mind that other people in your company

-may need to search for this app, so give it as descriptive a name as possible
+may need to search for this project, so give it as descriptive a name as

-and adopt a naming convention.
-Examples: Anytown News iOS - Development,
+possible and adopt a naming convention.
+Examples: Anytown News iOS -

 - Ultimately, you will want to have both a development build for testing and a